Blog

 Why their site is excellent:

-• The site uses scrolling using images of children in the background.
+• The site uses scrolling images of children in the background.
 The overall design goes well with the brand image of the nonprofit organisation.

-• Apart from the search box in the navigation bar, there is another search function that lets the visitors search for children to sponsor.
+• Apart from the search box in the navigation bar, there is another search function that lets visitors search for children to sponsor.
 This is an excellent feature.

 Website: children.org